Confluence in quantum K-theory of weak Fano manifolds and q-oscillatory integrals for toric manifolds: Oscillatory integrals in Gromov--Witten theories

 Strictly speaking we should define $X_{\mu,K}=U_K/\mathbb{T}^r$.
 By definition, $f^{-1}(\eta)\subset U_K$ for all $\eta\in K$.
 It is a non-trivial result (see \cite{Audin:Symplectic_manifolds}, Theorem VII.2.1) that every $\mathbb{T}^r$-orbit in $U_K$ intersects $f^{-1}(\eta)$ along a $(\mathbb{S}^1)^r$-orbit, that is, $X_{\mu,K}=f^{-1}(\eta)/(\mathbb{S}^1)^r$ is a symplectic reduction, where $\mathbb{S}^1\subset \mathbb{C}$ is the unit circle.

-\begin{proposition} Consider a moment map $\mu$ and a chamber $K$, and denote the resulting symplectic toric variety by $X_{\mu,K}$. \begin{enumerate}[label=(\roman*)] \item The quotient $X_{\mu,K}$ is compact if and only if the cone associated to its moment map $\textnormal{Cone}(\mu)$ is contained in a half space of $\mathbb{R}^r$.
+\begin{proposition} Consider a moment map $\mu$ and a chamber $K$, and denote the resulting symplectic toric variety by $X_{\mu,K}$. \begin{itemize} \item[(i)] The quotient $X_{\mu,K}$ is compact if and only if the cone associated to its moment map $\textnormal{Cone}(\mu)$ is contained in a half space of $\mathbb{R}^r$.